Cheese is known as a keto-friendly food category but there are exceptions. Find out whether feta cheese is low in carbs or not.

 You can use the nutritional values of feta cheese to estimate how much you can eat for your fitness goals.

-How to avoid eating too much feta cheese
+How to avoid eating too much feta cheese on keto

 By now you understand that it may be needed to control your feta cheese intake to at least some extent.